dubeyrahul/dubeyrahul.github.io/README.md

 # Blog
-This repository contains code for my Personal blog, where I mainly talk about ML, Data, and Distributed Systems.
+This repository contains code for my Personal blog, where I mainly talk about Python, ML, Data, and Distributed Systems.